-This Report offers the most comprehensive set of global statistics on doping offences in 2016 broken down by sport, TA and nationality.
+This Report offers the most comprehensive set of global statistics on doping offences in 2018 broken down by sport, testing authority and nationality.
 The Report provides the outcomes of cases reported as AAFs and includes those that resulted in an ADRV being asserted (subject to any cases that remain pending).
-The Report also includes non-analytical ADRVs, which, when combined with the total number of AAFs, provides a more accurate assessment of the total number of doping cases that were adjudicated in 2016.
+The Report also includes Non-Analytical ADRVs, which, when combined with the total number of AAFs, provides a more accurate assessment of the total number of doping cases that were adjudicated in 2018.

 The Report's data is provided by Code Signatories and reviewed by WADA.
 Further, in accordance with the requirements of the 2015 Code (Article 14.4), it is WADA's mandate to report the data.
-It should be noted that any interpretation of the data should be undertaken with caution as many contributing factors must be taken into account when attempting to interpret the data regarding sports, testing and Results Management Authorities (RMA) and nationalities.
+It should be noted that any interpretation of the data should be undertaken with caution as many contributing factors must be taken into account when attempting to interpret the data regarding sports, testing and results management authorities and nationalities.
 This caution applies to this Report as well as to the Testing Figures Report.